Nordea's Code of Conduct

 The Responsible Ship Recycling Standards (RSRS): RSRS voluntary principles for financial institutions active in ship financing.
 The RSRS aim to promote responsible ship recycling and to minimise the dangers associated with hazardous materials on board.
 The standards form guiding principles in the dialogue about responsible ship recycling between the financial sector and the stakeholders in the shipping industry.
 Download Nordea Responsible Ship Recycling Standards (pdf, 49 KB)

-The World Benchmarking Alliance (WBA): Nordea is part of the WBA which seeks to generate a movement around increasing the private sector’s impact towards a sustainable future for all.
+The World Benchmarking Alliance (WBA): Nordea is an ally to the WBA which seeks to generate a movement around increasing the private sector’s impact towards a sustainable future for all.
 The WBA brings together a broad, balanced group of stakeholders with SDG 17 (Partnership for the Goals) at its core.
 Allies represent a large mix of voices aligned with the universality of the SDGs.
-These range from civil society and business networks, to financial institutions and multilateral organisations.
+These span everything from civil society and business networks to financial institutions and multilateral organisations.

 UN Environmental Programme Finance Initiative (UNEP FI): Nordea signed the UNEP FI in 1994.
 It is a partnership between United Nations Environmental Programme and the global financial sector created in the wake of the 1992 Earth Summit with a mission to promote sustainable finance.
 More than 200 financial institutions, including banks, insurers, and investors, work with UNEP FI to understand today’s environmental, social and governance challenges, why they matter to finance, and how to actively participate in addressing them.
 In 2017, we were elected as Social Issues representative for the UNEP FI Banking Committee and member of the UNEP FI Social Issues Advisory Board.

 UN Global Compact (UNGC): UNGC was initiated by the UN to encourage businesses to align their strategies and operations with ten universal principles building on UN conventions in the fields of human rights, labour standards, environment and anti-corruption.
 Nordea became a signatory to the UN Global Compact in 2002, first through Nordea Bank Finland.
 From December 2004 the coverage was extended to the whole Group.